jobovy/apogee-maps/README.rst

 -------------------------------------------------------

 This code is mainly concerned with fitting spatial-density profiles to subsets of APOGEE data.
-Almost all of these functions require the effective-selection function (see the papers above for a description of this), which you should first calculate as::
+Almost all of the commands below require the effective-selection function (see the papers above for a description of this), which you should first calculate as::